alainna/VALA2016/README.md

 <p>As discussed in section  1.1, the Public API can only be used to read and search ORCID records, and to  get authenticated ORCID iDs.
 The Member API, however, can be used to add new  information to ORCID records, as well as to update information previously  added.</p>
 <h2><a name="5.1"></a>5.1  Accessing the Sandbox Member API</h2>
 <p>As with the Public API,  client credentials consisting of a client ID and a client secret are needed in  order to access the Member API.
 Public API credentials cannot be used to access  the Member API, so we&rsquo;ll be using a different client ID and secret for the  remainder of this boot camp.</p>
 <p>Client Credentials for the  Member APIs are issued by ORCID.
-For this boot camp, we have set up Sandbox  Client Credentials for you in advance.
-In the future, you can obtain Client  Credentials using the request form at <a href="http://orcid.org/content/register-client-application" target="_blank">http://orcid.org/content/register-client-application</a></p>
+For this boot camp, you can use the sample Sandbox Client Credentials, but we recommend that you obtain your own Sandbox Client Credentials using the request form at <a href="http://orcid.org/content/register-client-application" target="_blank">http://orcid.org/content/register-client-application</a></p>
 <p align="right" style="font-size:9px"><a href="#top">-top-</a></p>
 <h2><a name="5.2"></a>5.2 Setting up the OAuth Playground</h2>
 <p>We&rsquo;ll continue to use the  Google Developers&rsquo; OAuth Playground for the next exercises, but a few configuration  changes are needed in order to work with the Member API.</p>